jonahkohn/cell_count/readme.md

 5. Open the newly created cc_auto_results folder.

-6. Initialize any of the composite MIP images using the cell counter plugin.
-Load the corresponding XML coordinate file.
+6. Initialize the composite MIP images using the cell counter plugin.
+Load the corresponding XML coordinate files.

 7. Confirm cell placements, and adjust thresholds/parameters as necessary.
 It may be helpful to look in cc_save_data (inside MIP folder) to analyze the segmented images.